romshark/Go-1-2-Proposal---Immutability/README.md

 The vendors won't be able to just silently introduce mutations causing bugs!
-The compiler will prevent this from happening either before the vendors release the update (assuming that the code is compiled by a CI/CD system before publication) or during the users local build in the worst case.
+The compiler will prevent this from happening either before the vendors release the update (assuming that the code is compiled by a CI/CD system before publication) or during the user's local build in the worst case.

 #### 1.2.2.
 Self-Explaining Code
 With immutable types, there's no need to explicitly describe mutability